1. Purpose and Objectives

 5.4.3 Teaching referees

 All Teaching and Research, Teaching Focused and Clinical Academic applicants and their Heads must nominate one referee each to report on the applicant’s teaching ability.
 Referees should have first-hand knowledge of the applicant’s teaching, should cover as many aspects of the applicant’s teaching as possible and can be an applicant’s former student, colleague or former colleague.

-5.4.4 Scholarship of Teaching referees
+5.4.4 Scholarship of Teaching and Learning referees

-Teaching Focused applicants applying for Level B promotion and their Heads must nominate one Scholarship of Teaching referee each (preference should be given to independent, external referees, who are leaders in the field).
-Teaching Focused academic applicants applying for promotion to either Level C or D and their Heads must nominate two Scholarship of Teaching referees each (one each of the referees is a reserve).
+Teaching Focused applicants applying for Level B promotion and their Heads must nominate one Scholarship of Teaching and Learning referee each (preference should be given to independent, external referees, who are leaders in the field).
+Teaching Focused academic applicants applying for promotion to either Level C or D and their Heads must nominate two Scholarship of Teaching and Learning referees each (one each of the referees is a reserve).
 Independent, external referees, who are leaders in the field must be chosen.
 Nominated referees must be able to comment on the applicant’s contribution to pedagogy and innovative teaching practice and their impact on the enhancement of learning in their discipline.